 Always Use Biodegradable Soap

-Greywater will never be completely environmentally safe, but you can purchase soaps that are less destructive compared to your average dish or hand soap.
-Most brands are a form of castile soap, which are made from vegetable oils and contains fewer preservatives and detergents that could be harmful to the fish and plant life in nearby streams.
+Greywater will never be completely environmentally safe, but you can purchase less destructive soaps than your average dish or hand soap.
+Most brands are a form of castile soap made from vegetable oils and contain fewer preservatives and detergents that could harm the fish and plant life in nearby streams.

 Having a portable shower can be a real game-changer for your camping experience.
 No longer must you go to bed caked in dust and DEET.
-You can smell fresh every day, which will be greatly appreciated by your campmates.
+You can smell fresh every day, which your campmates will greatly appreciate.
 You don’t even need to spend a lot of money to do it; there are plenty of low-cost, low-tech showers on the market.
-Some are even suitable for backcountry expeditions where weight comes at a premium.
-Most importantly though, these showers allow you to feel more human, even as you enjoy the wonders of Mother Nature.
+Some are even suitable for backcountry expeditions where the weight comes at a premium.
+Most importantly, though, these showers allow you to feel more human, even as you enjoy the wonders of Mother Nature.

 This is a 5-gallon solar shower, so it doesn’t require any propane or batteries, just a few hours of sunlight will warm it up.
 It’s a low-maintenance and reliable camping shower solution that simply works.